rogerchamberlain/rogerchamberlain.github.io/modules/01/studio.md

 4. Hex uses the letters `A` through `F` to go up to base 16.
 What is the highest base we can represent if we use all the letters of the alphabet?

-[//]: *If possible, have a TA check your answers before moving on*
+*If possible, have a TA check your answers before moving on*

 ![========]({{ "/images/line.gif" | relative_url }})

 ## Bits of Arduino

-Both the Arduino IDE and your Eclipse Workspace should be set up before starting this section (see [Studio0](../../../weeks/0/studio/) for help).
+Both the Arduino IDE and your Eclipse Workspace should be set up before starting this section (see Studio 0 for help).

 ### Setup
 - Create the studio repository (link is at the top of the page)